ucb-eecs251b/sp22-labs/lab2/spec.md

 The National Institute of Standards and Technology (NIST) recently held a competition for a new algorithm to be added to its set of Secure Hashing Algorithms (SHA).
-In 2012, the winner was determined to be the Keccak hasing function and rough specification for SHA-3 was established.
+In 2012, the winner was determined to be the Keccak hashing function and a rough specification for SHA-3 was established.
 The algorithm operates on variable length messages with a [sponge function](https://en.wikipedia.org/wiki/Sponge_function), and thus alternates between absorbing chunks of the message into a set of state bits and permuting the state.
-The absorbing is a simple bitwise XOR while the permutation is amore complex function composed of several operations, &#967;, &#952;, &#961;, &#960;, &#953;, that all perform various bitwise operations, including rotations, parity calculations, XORs, etc. The Keccak hashing function is parameterized for different sizes of state and message chunks, but for this lab we will only support the Keccak-256 variant
+The absorbing is a simple bitwise XOR while the permutation is a more complex function composed of several operations, &#967;, &#952;, &#961;, &#960;, &#953;, that all perform various bitwise operations, including rotations, parity calculations, XORs, etc. The Keccak hashing function is parameterized for different sizes of state and message chunks, but for this lab we will only support the Keccak-256 variant